Audience Navigation

 How to Get Involved

-If you are interested in becoming a mentor or mentee, please fill out the appropriate form linked below and you will be connected with the Mason Science Mentorship Program coordinator.
-From there you will receive all of the information you need to become a Mentor.
+If you are interested in becoming a mentor or mentee, please fill out the appropriate form linked below to connect with the Mason Science Mentorship Program coordinator.
+From there you will receive all of the information you need to get started.

 Update your resume

 In order to be paired with a mentor/mentee, our team will review your submitted form.
 Mentees should also have a resume prepared to share with their assigned mentor.
 Don't have a resume?
-Click here to connect with Mason Career Services.
+Connect with Mason Career Services for help.

 Mark your calendar